JackTubby/MS4-Spa/README.md

 ### Project Goals
 * Ease of use.
 * Look at the stores treatments.
-* Able to purchase treatments in a simple process.
+* Be able to purchase treatments in a simple process.
 * Full authentication functionality.
 * CRUD functionality for store owners to add blogs & treatments.
-* Users who purchase a treatment able to set a rating.
+* Users who purchase a treatment, be able to set a rating.

 ### Scope
 * Allow users to make purchases on the site.
 * Allow users to set ratings on treatments they have purchased.
 * Allow users to register for an account & change password when needed.
-* Allow Admins to use CRUD functionality to add treatments & blogs.
+* Allow admins to use CRUD functionality to add treatments & blogs.
 * Create the site using FullStack development skills.

 ### Structure
-* Fixed navigation bar, This will increase UI/UX for all users on a wide range of devices.
-For example small screens can easily navigate from anywhere in the page.
+* Fixed navigation bar, this will increase UI/UX for all users on a wide range of devices.
+For example, small screens can easily navigate from anywhere in the page.
-* The navigation bar will contain a drop down menu containing page links and the website title.
+* The navigation bar will contain a dropdown menu containing page links and the website title.
 Also located in the navigation bar will be a profile dropdown containing login/signup or profile for logged in users, admins will have a link to add a treatment or blog.
 The final link in the navbar will be a link to the cart also showing the cart total.
 * The top right just below the navbar will show all toast messages.
 * Every page will contain a footer which will consist of the company address, links, contact details and social media links.